• Skip to content

 What you can do to help with NICU noise

-As well as engaging quietly with your baby, you can keep an eye – or an ear – on the noise level in the NICU.
+As well as engaging quietly with your sick or premature baby, you can be aware of the noise level in the neonatal intensive care unit (NICU).

 If you feel it’s too loud, you could ask staff about how you could work together to bring the noise level down.